ayust/alpha-guide/content/upgrading-ships/gallente/atron.md

 To compensate for the additional Powergrid requirement of the Microwarpdrive, the improved fit adds a `Small Ancillary Current Router I` rig.

-The improved fit adds a `Small Anti-Explosive Pump I` to patch up the weak point in its armor's resistances, and a `Small Auxiliary Nano Pump I` to improve the effectiveness and efficiency of its armor repairer.
+The improved fit adds a `Small Explosive Armor Reinforcer I` to patch up the weak point in its armor's resistances, and a `Small Auxiliary Nano Pump I` to improve the effectiveness and efficiency of its armor repairer.